danlevimb/sql-server-recovery-validation-framework/docs/architecture.md

-# Framework Architecture
+# Architecture

-The Automated SQL Server Recovery Validation Framework operates as a deterministic restore validation pipeline.
+This Framework operates as a deterministic restore validation pipeline.

 It integrates with an existing backup ecosystem and executes automated recovery validation through four main components.

+---

+## a) Ecosystem

+For this solution to work it needs
+---

 | Role | Procedure | Objective |
 |------|-------------|-------------------|